Federal Grant Opportunities for Community Health Centers: 2026 Update

 Rural Communities Opioid Response Program (RCORP) - Impact

-Funder: HRSA, Federal Office of Rural Health Policy - RCORP-Impact
+Funder: HRSA, Federal Office of Rural Health Policy - HRSA-26-037 RCORP-Impact

-Purpose: Drive measurable improvements in access to integrated, coordinated treatment and recovery services for Substance Abuse Disorder (SUD) and Opioid Use Disorder (OUD).
-The program will support: New or expanded evidence-based SUD prevention, treatment and recovery; coordination across health and supportive services; and workforce development.
+Purpose: Drive measurable improvements in access to integrated, coordinated treatment and recovery services for Substance Use Disorder (SUD) and Opioid Use Disorder (OUD).
+The program supports new or expanded evidence-based SUD prevention, treatment, and recovery; coordination across health and supportive services; workforce development; and multi-sector community networks to strengthen and sustain local service delivery.

 Match: No cost sharing.